 This detail from a 1926 photo shows the workhouse.
-Even though when the workhouse was built in 1907 it was not yet part of the waterworks compound, the building was designed with similar Spanish mission architecture: curvilinear parapets topped by cast stone at the front and both sides (see next photo).
+Even though when the workhouse was built in 1907 it was not yet part of the waterworks compound, the building was designed in Spanish mission style similar to that of waterworks buildings that would be built later: curvilinear parapets topped by cast stone at the front and both sides (see next photo).

 This is one of the waterworks buildings.
 The waterworks would become known as the “North Holly Water Treatment Plant” because it was designed and equipped by the Holly Water Works Company of Lockhart, New York.

 By 1910 this Sanborn map showed the workhouse (labeled “jail” lower right) as part of the waterworks compound.
 The workhouse measured just twelve by eighteen feet (216 square feet).
 That’s the size of a large room in a modern house.
 But the workhouse had a capacity of sixty prisoners in its six cells: two cells for white males, two for black males, one for white women, and one for black women.
 Imagine having fifty-nine of your closest friends that, well, close!
 Now imagine having fifty-nine strangers that close.

 The workhouse provided two kinds of work.
 Male prisoners were transported from the workhouse each morning to cut weeds and repair streets around town.
 Chain gang members were shackled and wore highly visible uniforms of white ducking.
 Among the guards of the chain gangs was one-armed George H. Craig.

 Now and then residents of areas where chain gangs worked showed their appreciation.

 As chain gangs turned up large rocks while repairing city streets, the prisoners collected the rocks and took them back to the workhouse.